Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Introduction

 It has been proven experimentally that proprioception from the eye muscles plays a negligible role in eye movement \cite{CARPENTER72,GUTHRIE83,KELLER71}.
 Consonant with these findings, our model assumes no proprioception.
 The {\em brainstem neural integrator} is now regarded to be the mechanism that provides the eye position to the brainstem \cite{POLA02}.
 In this work, we write the neural integrator in the form of an observer of the oculomotor plant.
 Our observer equation is identical to a leaky integrator in the Laplace domain, therefore matching experimental findings \cite{SKAVENSKI73}.

 Since in our model the cerebellum only receives visual information, ongoing eye movement information is not directly supplied to the cerebellum.
 Our proposal is that residing in the cerebellum is an internal model of all exogenous disturbances acting on the oculomotor system and observable through the retinal error signal.
-The states of the internal model provide the signals for ongoing activity in the cerebellum, even with zero retinal slip.
-In our model, such extraretinal signals do not arise in the cerebellum by way of corollary discharge.
+The states of the internal model provide the signals for ongoing activity of the eye in the cerebellum, even with zero retinal slip.
+In our model, such extraretinal signals arise in the cerebellum by using a corollary discharge of the motor command.

 {\bf Internal Models.} \ Theories on the function of the cerebellum have been dominated by internal models for at least 25 years \cite{GOMI92,KAWATO92,KAWATO99,MIALL96,WOLPERT95,WOLPERT98A,WOLPERT98B}.
-One view is that the cerebellum provides a forward model of the system to be controlled \cite{KAWATO99,MIALL96}.
-Another theory called {\em feedback error learning} (FEL) argues the cerebellum provides inverse models \cite{GOMI92,KAWATO92}.
+One view is that the cerebellum provides a {\em forward model} of the system to be controlled \cite{KAWATO99,MIALL96}.
+Another theory called {\em feedback error learning} (FEL) argues the cerebellum provides {\em inverse models} \cite{GOMI92,KAWATO92}.
 Another is that multiple forward and inverse models reside in the cerebellum \cite{WOLPERT98A}.
 These theories are related to notions in robotics on forward and inverse kinematics; indeed FEL is a variant of the computed torque method in robotics.
-We notice they all use the term ``internal model'' in a sense distinct from the internal model principle \cite{IMP75,IMP76}.
+We notice the term ``internal model'' in the neuroscience literature is distinct from the internal model principle of control theory \cite{IMP75,IMP76}.

 It seems reasonable that the brain would require kinematic models of the body, both as forward and inverse models.
 But we do not relegate this role to the cerebellum.
 Rather, our work here mathematically formalizes the idea that the role of the cerebellum is to realize the internal model principle: {\em to provide internal models of persistent, exogenous signals acting on a biological system}.